UCSD-ECE16/ece16sp2020-ajito44/LABREPORT2.md

 >A. If you write a really long message, probably a couple words will show up but some characters would be a question mark.
 The whole thing will not show up because it simply cannot fit onto the tiny OLED screen.
 There is no space for it.

 ## Challenge 7: Non-blocking Timing Logic
+>In this challenge we learned about non-blocking coding.
+For this code, we created a function where when a tap is detected, a count will show up on the OLED screen.
+And another function where if a tap hasn't been detected for three seconds, the count on the OLED screen will go back down to zero.
+The point of this non-blocking code is that any of these functions cause be executed at any time, there isn't a specific order for it execute.

 >Q. As a thought exercise, how might you implement this using BLOCKING logic?
 >A.Instead of having another if statement after the detectTap function, there should simply be an else statement that executes the run timer as soon as you can't detect a tap anymore.